Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 1. Involve your spouse

 As newlyweds, my husband was the retreat-er and I was the resolver.
-Whenever we had conflict he retreated into an impenetrable cave and I assumed position outside the shut doors to try and get him out.
+Whenever we had conflict he retreated into a cave and I assumed position outside the shut doors to try and get him out.

 I was feeling the weight of his shutdowns as I am sure he was feeling the weight of my over-the-top enthusiasm to resolve all misunderstandings in one sitting.

-But at the time of conviction, we were in the middle of a storm and I knew my “can we talk?” question always ended with me over-talking and his retreating.
+At the time of that realization, we were in the middle of a touchy season and I knew my “can we talk?” question always ended with me over-talking and retreating.

-Still I asked for a small meeting.
-And he agreed to sit down and talk.
+Still I asked for a small “meeting.”
+And we agreed to sit down and talk.
 And I shared my heart in about three minutes and left it at that.

-These communications are important because the next time your spouse bursts a boundary, you need to have something to refer back to.
+These communications are important because the next time you feel your spouse impeding on a boundary, you have something to refer back to.
 The email or note you wrote or the discussion you had about that area.

-If you cannot approach your husband because you fear his reactions, consider involving a mediator (a mentor, pastor).
+Again, if you cannot approach your husband because you’re uncomfortable with his reactions, consider involving a mediator e.g a licensed counselor.

 You cannot force him (see #2) but as the spouse who is feeling the weight of boundary-bursting, you get to decide what crossing the line looks like, based on experience.
 And then you go ahead to respectfully observe the limits.

-2. Understand you cannot force your spouse to observe marriage boundaries
+2. Remember you cannot force a spouse to observe marriage boundaries

-Now, just because you created a safe space does not guarantee your spouse will respect it.
+Now, just because you created a limit does not guarantee your spouse will not rub up against it.
 That’s why the boundary is there to begin with, because they are struggling to keep a habit in check.

-Consider how you treat someone who crosses the line, in the real world?
+Now, consider how you treat someone who crosses the line, in the real world?
 If they are adults, you treat them as such.
 You talk it out and hope they get it.
-If they continue to offend you on purpose, you draw the line.
+If they continue to offend you, you draw the line.

 If it’s a colleague at work, you request a different cubicle down the hall.
 But you don’t get on their face every day, demanding they treat you right.

 Your husband is an adult.
-You hope he heard you when you expressed your desires; now it’s up to him to grow and change.
+You hope he heard you when you expressed your desires; now it’s up to him to grow and change and it’s up to you to watch over the space you control.

 Here’s what I wrote in my book Blues to Bliss: Creating Your Happily Ever After in the Early Years;

-We cannot control our spouses but we can control ourselves and reinforce the safe environment needed for marriage to grow.
+We cannot control our spouses but we can control what we expose ourselves to.

 If he is chronically late, you don’t have to wait and simmer in anger every.single.time.
 Think up and discuss solutions.
 And then follow through.
 Take a cab, catch a ride with a someone else if possible, or discuss a second car.

-If he’s watching pornography, refuses to get help and expects you to be fully available in the bedroom, you can draw an intimacy line, perhaps with the help of a mentor.
-Affirm your love and commitment, and to the honor and purity of your relationship and bring up your unwillingness to participate in its defilement.
+For those in a destructive marriage (see the posts below for more help): if he’s watching pornography and expects you to be fully available in the bedroom, you can draw an intimacy line (with the help of a licensed counselor or mentor, for that extra support and clarity).
+Affirm your love to the honor for yourself and the purity of a relationship and bring up your unwillingness to participate in its defilement.

 4. Marriage boundaries are unpleasant, often painful.

 Walking out our boundaries was harder than running after my husband.
-I wanted to talk talk talk but had to learn to zip up and pray.
+I wanted to talk talk talk but had to learn to zip up, pray and do my part.
+I had to learn balance.

-And of course, the hardest part about boundaries is the fact that the rest of your marriage continues.
-Just because you have a limit in one area of marriage doesn’t mean the rest of your marriage stopped living.
+And of course, if you’re in an overall healthy marriage, the hardest part about boundaries might be the fact that the rest of your marriage continues.
+Just because you have a limit in one area of marriage doesn’t mean the rest of your marriage stops functioning.

 5. Boundaries have a purpose